Arita Porcelain Lab Japan Blue Pearl Blue Flat Plate

 This beautifully pale blue plate is simple and versatile suited for any dining table.
 With a slight curve towards the bottom, the swirly surface with the evenly marked brush stokes enhances the round shape and adds a modern touch.
 The surface is a bit grainy giving it a more warm and cozy feeling.

 This plate is, of course, great for Japanese food like sushi or tempura.
 But it will also go well with a fresh green salad or even a whole cake.

 This is an item from the Arita Porcelain Lab's signature series called Japan Blue.

 While preserving the traditional style of Arita Ware, the blue tones are arranged in a modern way, and each piece is individually brushed by craftsmen to create an incomparable elegance.
 Many of the designs are arranged with traditional auspicious designs, making the tableware suitable for the modern dining scene.

-Arita Porcelain Lab is a brand/ company revived by Yazaemon VII as a successor to the long-established Arita porcelain kiln established in 1804.
-To make Arita porcelain a global brand, the company has been working to create modern Arita porcelain that is in tune with modern lifestyles while incorporating the more than 200 years of traditions.
+Arita Porcelain Lab is a brand/company revived by the seventh generation of Yazaemon as a successor to the long-established Arita porcelain kiln established in 1804.
+To make Arita porcelain a global brand, the company has been working to create modern Arita porcelain that is in tune with modern lifestyles while incorporating more than 200 years of traditions.

 - Dimension: D25.5cm(10in) x H2.5cm(1in)